 Our programme enshrines Catholic values relating to the importance of stable relationships, marriage and family life.
-It also promotes those virtues which are essential in responding to the God's call to love others with a proper respect for their dignity and the dignity of the human body.
-The following virtues will be explicitly explored and promoted: faithfulness, fruitfulness, chastity, integrity, prudence, mercy and compassion.
+It also promotes those virtues which are essential in responding to the God's call to love others with a proper respect for their dignity and the dignity of the human for governing bodies, proprietors, head teachers, principals, senior leadership teams, teachers Page 4 oody.
+The following virtues will be explicitly explored and promoted: faithfulness, fruitfulne SS, hastity, integrity, prudence, mercy and compassion.